Dead People Server

 Thomas Eagleton (senator) -- Dead.
 Heart/respiratory ailments.
 Died March 4, 2007.
 Born September 4, 1929.
 Longtime Missouri senator who was briefly a vice presidential candidate for George McGovern in 1972.
 He was forced to resign after it was revealed he'd been successfully treated for depression a few years before and a media firestorm ensued.
 Home Page IMDb Obituary

-Robert Easton (actor) -- Alive.
-Born November 23, 1930.
-He's had over a 50 year acting career and may be remembered as Sparks in the movie Voyage to the Bottom of the Sea.
-IMDb
+Robert Easton (actor/dialect coach) -- Dead. [rumors] Died December 16, 2011 Born November 23, 1930.
+He had over a 50 year acting career, starred in Stingray and may be remembered as Sparks in the movie Voyage to the Bottom of the Sea. twitter IBDB IMDb Obituary FindAGrave

 Fred Ebb (lyricist) -- Dead.
 Heart attack.
 Died September 11, 2004.
 Born April 8, 1933.
-Professional partner of composer John Kander, he wrote the words for musicals like Caberet and Chicago.
+Professional partner of composer John Kander, he wrote the words for musicals like Cabaret and Chicago.
 IBDB IMDb

-Roger Ebert (critic) -- Alive.
+Roger Ebert (critic) -- Dead.
+Cancer.
+Died April 4, 2013.
 Born June 18, 1942.
-"Two Thumbs Up" , born on the same day as Sir Paul McCartney.
-Home Page IMDb
+With longtime movie debator Gene Siskel, invented the tagline "Two Thumbs Up," voiceless but eloquent online, born on the same day as Sir Paul McCartney, wrote a great rumination on life and death published in 2009.
+Home Page twitter IMDb Obituary

 Buddy Ebsen (actor/dancer) -- Dead.
 Died July 6, 2003.
 Born April 2, 1908.
 Well-known as Jed Clampett on The Beverly Hillbillies, but was first-cast as the Tin Woodsman in The Wizard of Oz before a make-up allergy forced him out.
 IMDb